ezhaar/jupyter-sparkmagic/README.md

 In order to add additional python packages to the container, update the `requirements.txt` file by adding the desired packages.
 Once all the packages have been added, rebuild the image and start a new container.

 #### ToDo:
-- [ ] pre-commit hook to strip output from the notebooks
+- [ ] pre-commit hook to strip output from the notebooks/nbdime
-- [ ] authentication for notebooks